Our Clergy

 Rabbi Steven Sirbu

-Rabbi Steven Sirbu will soon celebrate his twentieth anniversary at Temple Emeth, where he became the spiritual leader in 2003.
+Rabbi Steven Sirbu has been the spiritual leader of Temple Emeth since 2003.
 Rabbi Sirbu brings his love of Jewish knowledge to everything he does, whether he is telling stories to the children in our Religious School, assisting B'nai Mitzvah students to write a d'var Torah, or sharing his insights with adult learners in the Shabbat morning Torah study class.

 An avid supporter of Israel, Rabbi Sirbu has led four congregational trips there.
 During these journeys, participants felt the sense of history that comes with exploring the land and learned about the important social, religious, and legal forces that shape what Israel is and what it can be.